 - The Mason Leader is seen visiting by the Harlot/Stalker/Familiar.

 - The Mason Leader is limited to 2 recruits per game.

 - If the Mason Leader tries to recruit a Werewolf or a Vampire, they are killed.

 - The Mason Leader is not able to recruit any player who already has a night-faction (Familiar, Coven member, Undead member, Illuminati, Inquisition Member), but will not be killed if they try.
 This failed recruit does not count towards the ability use limit.

 - The recruited villager retains their original ability.

 - The recruited villager is notified that they have been recruited in the morning and who recruited them, but not who any other Masons may be.

-- The Mason Leader gets a notification if a succesful recruit has been made.
-No notification is given if the recruit is unsuccesful, but in that case the Mason Leader can draw their own conclusion...
+- The Mason Leader gets a notification if a successful recruit has been made.
+No notification is given if the recruit is unsuccessful, but in that case the Mason Leader can draw their own conclusion...